StackItHQ/pes-joelrenjith/README.md

 * _Local Database:_ The PostgreSQL database is currently hosted locally.

 * _Remote Access_: The Spring Boot application is exposed to the internet using ngrok, allowing external access and interaction with the application.

+**Edge Cases:**
+* As mentioned above, my application can handle synchronisation _between multiple pairs of database tables and Google Sheets_.
+* The linking between tables in the database and Gooogle Sheets is persistent, i.e, the previous link between a Sheet and a Table remains connected even if the application has resatarted, while also being ready to create new links between another table and sheet on user demand.

 ### Requirements for the Setup: